-Apart from affecting your calories out, long walks also influence how much you eat.
-In my case, the decrease in calories I consumed was due to at least three hours that I would spend outdoors.
+Besides burning calories out, long walks also influence how much you eat.
+In my case, the decrease in calories I consumed was due to at least three hours I would spend outdoors.
 This means I wasn’t snacking during these hours.

 Another way how walking affects your weight is that it helps you become less focused on food.
 My problem with the quarantine weight gain was that often I was eating just of boredom.
 And walking has shown me that there were still some interesting things you could do apart from munching.
 For example, you could go to the forest or the park and enjoy nature.

-I have tried walking 20,000 steps a day for weight loss, and I know that it helps!
-If you’re not ready to spend that much time walking, increase your daily steps progressively, and you will still be astonished by changes that happen to your body.
+I have tried walking 20,000 steps a day for weight loss, and I know it helps!
+If you’re not ready to spend that much time walking, increase your daily steps progressively, and you will still be astonished by the changes that happen to your body.
 It’s not only your weight that will normalize.
-Walking positively affects your psychological health; it boosts your metabolism and improves your stamina and overall fitness.
+Walking positively affects your psychological health positively; it boosts your metabolism and improves your stamina and overall fitness.

 Unimeal does not diagnose or suggest treatments.
 Any description of the diet, training plan or supplement should be discussed with your current physician or nutritionist.
 This article does not address specific conditions and is simply meant to provide general information on healthcare topics.
 Following any advice is at your own initiative and does not impose any responsibility on the blog authors for your health and safety.